juliansantiago81/post-install-config/README.md

 <img src="https://i.imgur.com/fJdvxtg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here I will tell you how to create the agent or worker account.
-First go to the Agents tab in the upper level next to emails > agents on the tier below > add new agent > create a name and email address as well as a username and password > choose which department and role you need this person to fill > give appropriate permissions > select the team if any that this person will be in.
-In order to add a users or cusomer, its very easy just got to agent panel > users > add user > create a name an email and thats it.
+Next, I will tell you how to create the agent or worker account.

+- Go to the Agents tab located in the upper level, next to th Emails tab.
+- Click on Agents on the tier below.
+- Click on "Add new agent."
+- Enter the name, email address, username, and password for the new agent account.
+- Choose the department and role that the new agent will be filling.
+- Give appropriate permissions to the new agent.
+- Select the team that the new agent will be a part of, if applicable.

+To add a user or customer to the platform, follow these simple steps:

+- Go to the agent panel.
+- Click on Users.
+- Click on Add User.
+- Enter the name and email address for the new user account.
+That's it!

 </p>
 <br />